 A smudge stick is a bundle of tightly wrapped herbs that is dried and then burned to “cleanse” an area.

-Most famously, Native American culture traditionally burned bundles of white sage and herbs in spiritual ceremonies.
+Native American cultures traditionally burned bundles of white sage and herbs in spiritual ceremonies.
 The customs and rituals that Native Americans performed by burning sage were highly religious and were performed for a variety of reasons.

-Smudge sticks can be made in minutes and are a fresh new way to put your garden herbs to use.
-To make smudge sticks, you will need herbs, natural string (or twine) and scissors.
+DIY sage smudge sticks can be made in minutes and are a fresh new way to put your garden herbs to use.
+To make smudge sticks, you will need fresh sage and other herbs, natural string (or twine), and scissors.

 Some of the best herbs to use for smudge sticks: